scottbell/scottbell.github.io/index.md

  * Technologies: Node.js, Vue.js, AWS

 ## Experience
-### Senior Software Engineer (August 2021 to Present) @ TRACLabs and NASA Ames Space Center
+### Principal Software Engineer (August 2021 to Present) @ TRACLabs and NASA Ames Space Center
 I'm part of the [OpenMCT](https://nasa.github.io/openmct/) team developing the next-generation mission control framework for the [NASA VIPER lunar rover](https://www.nasa.gov/viper) and [other space missions](https://nasa.github.io/openmct/whos-using-open-mct/).
 I work in frontend and backend software development, design, and prototyping.
 The application stack is a Vue.js frontend, with Node.js and CouchDB on the backend.

-### Lead Software Engineer (August 2013 to 2021) @ TRACLabs
+### Staff Software Engineer (August 2013 to 2021) @ TRACLabs
 I lead development on PRIDE, a software suite for automating standard operating procedures for both humans and robots.
 The software is in use 24/7 at Fortune 500 companies, commercial space operators, and at NASA.
 It has thousands of simultaneous users.
 The application stack is Node.js, MySQL, a Vue.js frontend, and hosted on AWS & Azure.
 NASA used PRIDE during several ISS spacewalks, for the X-57 project, and the VIPER moon rover.

 I manage the technical work of over a dozen frontend and backend developers, which includes stand ups, code reviews, hiring, and providing technical guidance and coaching to developers and engineers.
 I also create prototypes for new features, estimate schedules and costs, plan feature sets and releases, and file for patents.
 I'm responsible for locating and directing resolutions for critical issues related to the software system, and coordinate with QA, DevOps, product management, and marketing.

-### Senior Software Engineer (August 2006 to 2013) @ TRACLabs and NASA Johnson Space Center
+### Senior Software Engineer (August 2010 to 2013) @ TRACLabs
 I led development on an integration between NASA's electronic procedure toolkit and NASA's Mission Control Technologies (MCT) software, both Java-based.
 The goal of the project was to modernize NASA's Mission Control display software of telemetry, procedures, and commanding.

 I also led development of PRONTOE, an ontology editor for domain experts.
 Created in concert with NASA, the Java based tool allowed for complex ontology development by non-computer scientists.
 PRONTOE was used for training astronaut candidates at NASA.

-I also led development on a complex event processor for space system telemetry called DARE (Data Abstraction Runtime Engine).
-DARE was a Java based, high performance, and easily scaled system using ActiveMQ as its message bus.
-DARE was developed to help both humans, e.g., Mission Control, and robots reason on higher level state information instead of a cacophony of telemetry data.

 ### Software Engineer (August 2002 to 2006) @ S&K Aerospace and NASA Johnson Space Center
-I was sole developer on a discrete event life support simulation for machine learning algorithms called BioSim.
+I was sole developer on a discrete event life support simulation for intelligent control algorithms called BioSim.
 The simulation was a test bed for studies ranging from machine learning to reliability theory.
-The simulation is open source and still used today by many research institutions and universities including: MIT, Rice, Vanderbilt, The University of Illinois at Urbana–Champaign, The University of California, and the National Science Foundation.
+The simulation was used by many research institutions and universities including: MIT, Rice, Vanderbilt, UIUC, UC, and the NSF

 ### Computer Systems Specialist (January 2002 to August 2002) @ Laboratory for Intelligent Processes and Systems
-Developed and researched novel software engineering applications and techniques ranging from pandemic response, to multi-agent architectures.
+Developed and researched novel software engineering applications and techniques.

 ### Research Assistant (November 1996 to January 2002) @ Laboratory for Intelligent Processes and Systems
-Developed a software engineering research tool that connected software requirement to specific changes in code.
-The application used Java and CORBA, with a Swing frontend.
+Helped develop distributed applications using Java and CORBA.
+Wrote much of client/server interface to a remote object oriented database and the Swing front-end.
+Wrote XML reporting tool for distributed applications.

 ### Internship (Summer 1999) @ Amazon.com
 Wrote Java database extraction and testing tool for Oracle database.
-Assisted in porting enterprise applications from C++ to Java that connected warehouses to suppliers.
+Assisted in porting enterprise applications from C++ to Java.

 ### Internship (Summer 1998) @ Sun Microsystems, Inc.
-Wrote test engine for Java ME and assisted in development.
+Helped write test engine for the J2ME and assisted in SQE development.
+Developed web interface test reporting tool for browsers using Perl and CGI.

 ### Internship (Summer 1997) @ Applied Research Laboratories
-Assisted in development of distributed version control software written in Java.
-Migrated backend database connection to Postgres.
+Assisted in development of distributed version control software.
+Worked on Postgres/Java bridge and GUI.

 ### Teaching Assistant (September 1997 to May 1999) @ University of Texas at Austin
 Helped students with symbolic representation and design patterns.
 Lectured on Java programming fundamentals.